Central limit theorem for Gibbs measures on path spaces including long range and singular interactions and homogenization of the stochastic heat equation: Introduction and motivation

-In the present context, it behooves us to comment on the physical background of the problems under interest.
-Gibbs measures of the above form are intrinsically linked with investigating the behavior of a quantum particle coupled to a scalar Bose field, which was studied in a seminal work of Nelson (\cite{N64}) in the context of energy renormalization.
-Mathematically, the scalar Bose-field translates to an infinite-dimensional Ornstein-Uhlenbeck (OU) process $\{\varphi(x,t)\}_{x\in \R^d, t>0}$ with covariance structure
+Before turning to formal statements of the main results, we would like to expand a bit on the physical background of the problems which inspired the present work.
+Gibbs measures of the form \eqref{Q-beta-T} arise naturally while investigating the behavior of a quantum particle coupled to a scalar boson field, which was studied in a seminal work of Nelson \cite{N64} in the context of energy renormalization.
+Mathematically, the scalar boson field translates to an infinite-dimensional Ornstein-Uhlenbeck (OU) process $\{\varphi(x,t)\}_{x\in \R^d, t>0}$ with covariance structure

 Here $\widehat\rho$ denotes the Fourier transform of the mass distribution of the quantum particle, while $\omega$ stands for the Phonon dispersion relation.
 Now with a Hamiltonian $-\frac 12 \Delta+ e \varphi(x,t)$, the Feynman-Kac formula leads to the path measure